quinscape/automaton-tooling/docs/reference.md

-# Class de.quinscape.automaton.tooling.model.graphql.ForeignKeyRelation
+# ForeignKeyRelation

+Relation based on a formal database foreign key definition.

 name | type | description
 -----|------|-------------
-sourceField | SourceField | Source field configuration fkField | String | Java literal of the foreign key field (e.g. "Foo.OWNER_ID") targetField | TargetField | Target field configuration rightSideObjectName | String | Object name on the right side of the relation. leftSideObjectName | String | Object name on the left side of the relation.
+sourceField | [SourceField](docs/reference.md#sourcefield) | Source field configuration
+fkField | String | Java literal of the foreign key field (e.g. "Foo.OWNER_ID")
+targetField | [TargetField](docs/reference.md#targetfield) | Target field configuration
+rightSideObjectName | String | Object name on the right side of the relation. leftSideObjectName | String | Object name on the left side of the relation.
-# Class GraphQLConfig
+# GraphQLConfig

+Root node for our JSON data

 name | type | description
 -----|------|-------------
 nameFieldsByType | Map of List&lt;String&gt; | Type specific name field configuration.
 Maps the name of a POJO type to a list of name fields for that type.
 The given type will use the given name fields as representative values/name field. nameFields | List of String | Default name fields.
-The first name in the list contained in a type is used as name field for that type. foreignKeyRelations | List of ForeignKeyRelation | List of foreign key based relation configurations. additionalInputTypes | List of String | List of additional POJO names to use as input types. viewRelations | List of ViewRelation | List of view / POJO based relation configurations.
+The first name in the list contained in a type is used as name field for that type. foreignKeyRelations | List of [ForeignKeyRelation](docs/reference.md#foreignkeyrelation) | List of foreign key based relation configurations. additionalInputTypes | List of String | List of additional POJO names to use as input types. viewRelations | List of [ViewRelation](docs/reference.md#viewrelation) | List of view / POJO based relation configurations.
-# Enum SourceField
+# SourceField

 name | description
 -----|------------